DETAILED ACTION

 wherein a bottom surface of the backside resistor [32] is below a bottom surface of a backside contact [62] associated with a front end of line (FEOL) microdevice [20].

 It would have been obvious to one of ordinary skill in the art before the effective filling date of the invention to incorporate the teachings of Hong et al. into the method of Wong et al. to include wherein a top surface of the backside resistor is coplanar with a bottom surface of a backside contact associated with a front end of line (FEOL) microdevice; wherein a bottom surface of the backside resistor is below a bottom surface of a backside contact associated with a front end of line (FEOL) microdevice.
-The ordinary artisan would have been motivated to modify Wong et al. in the above manner for the purpose of providing suitable location of the backside resistor of an integrated circuit device.
+The ordinary artisan would have been motivated to modify Wong et al. in the above manner for the purpose of providing suitable location of the backside resistor with respect to other devices of an integrated circuit device.

 Conclusion